3oclockreep

 3oclockreep is a 2008 album from Paul Westerberg.
 It includes material recorded with The Replacements for 1989's Don't Tell a Soul.
 The album was released on September 1, 2008, on TuneCore for $3.99; users could also purchase the tracks separately for $3.00 and 99 cents respectively.

+Reception

+Writing for PunkNews, Chris Arena gave this album 3.5 out of 5 stars, calling it, "a breath of fresh air to hear music that relies more on the strength of the songs and the abilities of the writer than of how good the "sound" is".